Aljgutier/react_firebase/README.md

 export default Header;
 ```

-Each of our pages are definded within the `pates` subdirectory, as follows.
+Each of our pages are definded within the `pages` subdirectory, as follows.

 Home Page